 - please be advised that we are not currently supplying gowns or towels.
 We, therefore, recommend that you arrive in loose-fitting clothing, or bring your own towels and/or gown if you would prefer.

 On-street parking is available directly outside the clinic on Merton Road.
 The New Southfields Clinic is within Wandsworth Council’s W2 parking zone.
 Parking restrictions are operational from 9.30am to 4.30pm, Monday to Friday.
 The length of time allowed is 1-4 hours.
 Local notices are clear.

 LATE ARRIVALS & CANCELLATION POLICY:

-Due to the protocols we have in place for COVID-19, all patients are requested to arrive at their scheduled appointment time.
-As our waiting room is currently not in use, we will direct you into a treatment room immediately on arrival.
-However, out of respect to our clientele, so that the clinic can run on-time, and so that we can adhere to social distancing protocols, we can only hold your appointment for a maximum of 15 minutes following your allotted time.
+Out of respect to our clientele, so that the clinic can run on-time, and so that we can adhere to social distancing protocols, we can only hold your appointment for a maximum of 10 minutes following your allotted time.
 Unfortunately, while we will always do our best to accommodate you, failure to arrive within this time means that we may not be able to see you.

 If you need to reschedule or cancel your appointment for any reason, please provide us with a minimum of 24 hours notice.
-We are very lucky to be busy and often have a waiting list.
-While we do understand that things happen, if you are unable to give 24 hours notice and/or fail to attend your appointment, we may have to charge for the appointment in full.
+If you are unable to provide 24 hours notice, are more than 10 minutes late and/or fail to attend your appointment, we must charge for the appointment in full.